-One of Crocker's most notable contributions to the Internet, is as the inventor of the Request for Comments document series.
-The Request for Comments (RFC) documents outline the technical architecture of the Internet, the protocols of the Internet, the history of the Internet, and much more.
+One of Crocker's most notable contributions to the Internet: is as the inventor of the Request for Comments (RFC) document series.
+RFC documents outline the technical architecture of the Internet, the protocols of the Internet, the history of the Internet, and much more.
 In fact, Request for Comments predate the Internet; although, present day (2014), they are exclusively authored for Internet related topics.
 The first RFC, as you would assume, is RFC 1, and it titled "Host Software", this document goes on to say "During the summer of 1968, representatives from the initial four sites met several times to discuss the HOST software and initial experiments on the network.
 There emerged from these meetings a working group of three, Steve Carr from Utah, Jeff Rulifson from SRI, and Steve Crocker of UCLA, who met during the fall and winter.
 I present here some of the tentative agreements reached and some of the open questions encountered.
 Very little of what is here is firm and reactions are expected."

 By 1973, Crocker's work on the host to host protocols for ARPANET had been completed, and the leadership for RFC had been passed to Jon Postel.
 Crocker then began studying for a PhD at the University of California: which he completed in 1977.
 Since the late 1970's, Crocker has been a member of many important Internet organisations, such as: Internet Architecture Board, ICANN, and the Internet Society.
-Crocker also worked at the Internet Engineering Task Force (IEFT), which is the organisation that followed "on the heels of" Crocker's ARPA "Network Working Group".
-The IEFT is chiefly responsible for engineering the protocols of the Internet, just as the Network Working Group was chiefly responsible for engineering the protocols of ARPANET.
-IEFT also managed the Request for Comments (RFC) document series; which, of course, Crocker invented.
+Crocker also worked at the Internet Engineering Task Force (IEFT), which is the organisation that took on the role of Crocker's ARPA Network Working Group.
+The IEFT is chiefly responsible for engineering the protocols used by the Internet, just as the Network Working Group was chiefly responsible for engineering the protocols used by ARPANET.
+The IEFT also manages the Request for Comments (RFC) document series; which, of course, Crocker invented.